Menes: Dates

 Modern consensus dates the era of Menes or the start of the first dynasty between c.
-3200–3030 BC; some academic literature uses c.
+3200 and 3030 BC; some academic literature uses c.
 3000 BC.

 History

 Ancient tradition ascribes to Menes to uniting Upper and Lower Egypt into a single kingdom and becoming the first pharaoh of the First Dynasty.
 Although Menes does not appear on extant pieces of the Royal Annals (Cairo Stone and Palermo Stone), his name appears in later sources as the first ruler of Egypt.
 Some sources credit him as directly inheriting the throne from the god Horus.
 He also appears in later dated king's lists, always as the first human pharaoh of Egypt.
 Menes appears in demotic novels of the Hellenistic period, demonstrating that, even that late, he was regarded as an important figure.

 Menes was seen as a founding figure for much of the history of ancient Egypt, similar to Romulus in ancient Rome.
 Manetho records that Menes "led the army across the frontier and won great glory".